Enketo Smart Paper now has a brand new theme option: The Grid Theme. Click the screenshot below to check out a sample form right away.

 How to use

-This theme is currently exclusively available to enketo.org users.
+currently exclusively available to enketo.org users available for everybody.
 To use it add the value ‘theme-grid’ on the settings tab of your XLSForm in the ‘style’ column.
 This will switch your form to the Grid Theme.
 If you have multiple settings for ‘style’ (e.g. ‘pages’ and ‘theme-grid’) simply separate them with a space.

 The extra w1, w2….w10 markup is placed in the ‘appearance’ column of an XLSForm.
 If you decide to switch back to the default ‘formhub’ theme just remove ‘theme-grid’.
 The grid markup will simply be ignored in other themes.